agiledigital-labs/Anypoint-service-mesh/readme.md

 ### Instructions

+- Request for a Anypoint Service mesh trial license from mulesoft.
+Actioning the trial license may require some time, so it may be helpful to send a request in a few days before starting on this demo.
 - Minikube should be started with 4 CPUs if that is being used to run istio.
   `minikube start --memory=16384 --cpus=4`
 - Download and install istio 1.6.8.